ay0408/DOSS/README.md

 ## Note

-For details of our methods and discussion, please see our paper entitled "Direction-Oriented Smooth Sensitivity and Its Application to Genomic Statistical Analysis".
+For details of our methods and discussion, please see our paper entitled "Direction-Oriented Smooth Sensitivity and Its Application to Genomic Statistical Analysis" (to appear at ACISP 2025).

 ### Contact
 Akito Yamamoto